lxxxl123/mjt-maven/note/FW.md

 ## dish

+-dish
-- a type of container that flat then a bowl
+  - (n.) a type of container that is more flat than a bowl ,  plate
+  - (n.) a dish of food

 ## disrupt: